 How we work together

-In addition to all the meetings for specific sectors, research areas, topics, activities or tasks, 2020 saw the following larger meeting places and workshop open for all partners – as digital meetings:
+In addition to all the meetings for specific sectors, research areas, topics, activities or tasks, 2022 saw the following larger meeting places and workshop open for all partners:

-- Cross-sector Workshop, highlighting communication and Centre results, and as usual discussions about the research planned for the coming year held on 21-22 October
+- The Cross-sector Workshop, highlighting communication and Centre results, and discussions about the research planned for the coming year, was held on 19-21 October

-To ensure that all suggestions and input to research tasks are taken into consideration, the Scientific Coordinator will have the overall overview of the process.
+To ensure that all suggestions and input to research tasks are taken into consideration, the Scientific Coordinator has the overall overview of the Centre's progress.

 HighEFF organised a total of 15 webinars during the course of 2022.
 These were well attended live, and were also recorded to allow project partners who could not attend to view them later.
 Webinar topics were varied, but all related to increasing industrial energy efficiency.

 HighEFF was closely involved in a series of workshops about the energy crisis, organised by the Norwegian Academy of Technological Sciences in collaboration with FME NTRANS.
 Presentations by HighEFF scientists highlighted the potential of industrial energy efficiency measures to reduce overall energy needs.